 This article provides simple, practical tips to help workplace training drive bigger changes in the business impact of learning and development.
 These tips center around aligning training to key business objectives, making the learning relevant to real work tasks, increasing access to more employees faster through technology, and measuring the impact on metrics the business cares about.

-The aim here is to lift the business impact of workplace training in clear, actionable, and measurable ways.
+The aim here is to improve the business impact of workplace training in clear, actionable, and measurable ways.
 The focus stays on simple principles applied effectively rather than large theoretical concepts or overhauls.
 Putting a few improvement steps – of better alignment, application, accessibility, and impact measurement – into place can elevate learning programs from a “nice-to-have” to a “must-have” strategic business priority.

 IN THIS ARTICLE...